elastic/rally/docs/track.rst

 In the ``operations`` section you describe which operations are available for this track and how they are parametrized.
 This section is optional and you can also define any operations directly per challenge.
 You can use it, if you want to share operation definitions between challenges.

 In the ``schedule`` section you describe the workload for the benchmark, for example index with two clients at maximum throughput while searching with another two clients with ten operations per second.
 The schedule either uses the operations defined in the ``operations`` block or defines the operations to execute inline.

+In the ``challenges`` section you describe more than one set of operations, in the event your track needs to test more than one set of scenarios.
+This section is optional, and more information can be found in the :ref:`challenges section<track_challenge>`.

+Creating a track does not require all of the above sections to be used.
+Tracks that are used against existing data may only rely on querying ``operations`` and can omit the ``indices``, ``templates``, and ``corpora`` sections.
+An example of this can be found in the :ref:`task with a single track example<track_single_task>`.

 Track elements
 ==============